juji-io/datalevin/README.md

 * There was also [Eva](https://github.com/Workiva/eva/), a distributed store, but it is no longer in active development.

-* If you need a simple and fast durable store with a battle tested backend, give [Datalevin](https://github.com/juji-io/datalevin) a try.
+* If you need a simple, fast and versatile durable store with a battle tested backend, give [Datalevin](https://github.com/juji-io/datalevin) a try.

 ## License